almog-hevroni/Collab-SDK-Project/docs/example-app.md

   - **Turn Management:** The app enforces turn rules (Player X vs. Player O).
   - **Win Detection:** Automatically detects winning lines or draws.
 - **State Persistence:** If a player disconnects and reconnects, the current board state is reloaded from the server.
+- **Game Status Tracking:** The app now explicitly saves the "Game Over" status and winner to the server, allowing the web portal to display historical results.
 - **Clean Disconnects:** Properly handles users leaving the room so they can rejoin or be replaced.

 ## 🛠️ Implementation Highlights